gohugoio/hugo/docs/content/en/commands/hugo_server.md

 Hugo provides its own webserver which builds and serves the site.
 While hugo server is high performance, it is a webserver with limited options.

-'hugo server' will avoid writing the rendered and served content to disk, preferring to store it in memory.
+'hugo server' will by default write and server files from disk, but you can render to memory by using the '--renderToMemory' flag.
+This can be faster in some cases, but it will consume more memory.

 By default hugo will also watch your files for any changes you make and automatically rebuild the site.
 It will then live reload any open browser pages